-(1) Net acreage based on Kosmos' participating interest, before the exercise of any options or back-in rights, except for our net acreage associated with the Jubilee Field and the TEN project, which are
+(1) Net acreage based on Kosmos' participating interest, before the exercise of any options or back-in rights, except for our net acreage associated with the Jubilee Field, the TEN development and Mahogany and Teak discoveries in the WCTP Block, which are after the exercise of options or back-in rights.
+Our net acreage in Ghana may be affected by any redetermination of interests in the Jubilee Unit.